-The best Switch controllers for every player level
+The best Switch controllers for every player level | Engadget

 For old school gaming: Niche and retro controllers

 Twenty years later and the preferred controller layout for Super Smash Bros. players is still the one made for the GameCube, which is why today it’s still possible to buy new gamepads straight from Nintendo.
-The $30 Super Smash Bros.
+The Super Smash Bros.
 Ultimate Edition GameCube Controller is identical in layout and design to the original gamepads, though now it connects via USB so it can be used with the Switch.
 The only downside to the reissue is that it doesn’t come in a bold shade of purple anymore.
-(Editor’s note: At the time of publication, Nintendo is not shipping out product and this controller may be unavailable at its regular price.)

 What if your retro tastes go even further back, say to the NES and SNES era?
-If you’re subscribed to Nintendo Online, you have access to over 70 classic titles, so you might want a more “authentic” controller to use with them.
+If you’re subscribed to Nintendo Online, you have access to over 100 classic titles, so you might want a more “authentic” controller to use with them.
 Nintendo Online subscribers can buy retro-style wireless gamepads directly from the company, though the $60 set of two small, rectangular NES controllers will remind you why we’ve moved on from that design.
-The dogbone shape of the $30 SNES model is more hand friendly and can still be used with the NES games, so it’s a better use of your funds should you decide you want to recreate your childhood gaming experiences.
-(Editor’s note: At the time of publication, Nintendo is currently not shipping out product from its warehouse.)
+The dog-bone shape of the $30 SNES model is more hand friendly and can still be used with the NES games, so it’s a better use of your funds should you decide you want to recreate your childhood gaming experiences.

 If you don’t need an exact copy of your beloved childhood gamepads it’s worth looking at 8BitDo instead: It makes a variety of classic-styled controllers that add just enough modern features to make them useful for a wider variety of games.
 Its models are almost all wireless, and there are some design changes to make the controllers more comfortable and easier to use.
-We’ve already recommended the DualShock-like SN30 Pro+, but the $45 SN30 also offers features like dual thumb sticks and vibration in the dogbone controller style.
+We’ve already recommended the DualShock-like Pro 2, but the $45 SN30 Pro also offers features like dual thumb sticks and vibration in the dog-bone controller style.

 If you’re looking for something more portable, however, the $25 8BitDo Lite is smaller and swaps out the thumb sticks for two D-pads, keeping the four button arrangement on each side.
 It’s great for 2D games and it even matches the color scheme of the Switch Lite.